ourhalcyondays/personalsite/content/project/rsd/index.md

 ---
 {{< toc >}}

+## ABOUT:

+**[Simon Says: Leadership Behaviour in Redside Dace](https://drive.google.com/file/d/1SRaFvVckpJWQ_tPyrwycQvgXq2r5-k1H/view?usp=sharing)** is a research project completed for the course PNB 2QQ2 (Independent Research Practicuum) under the supervision of Dr. Sigal Balshine, Dr. Andy Turko, & Avani Pathak.
+Using Behavioral Observation Research Interactive Software (BORIS), I scored the behaviour of groups of redside dace to see whether factors like size, boldness, temperature preference, and inhibition (a proxy for cognitive ability) predicted leadership in fish.
+This project was presented at **[AOPUTC](https://science.mcmaster.ca/pnb/news-events/aoputc.html)** (Annual Ontario Psychology Undergraduate Thesis Conference) and placed top 10% out of 200+ thesis presentations.

+- **I Learned How To**: use BORIS software to collect data, create boxplots using base R functions, think about data, write an abstract, &  present scientific research.
+- **Next I Want To**: learn to create other types of plots in R (besides boxplots), research fish through a more integrative lens (through physiological, molecular, or genetic lens, not only behavioural).
+<br/><br/>

+---

 ## 📚 I. Introduction & Background

 There is **power in numbers**.
 And no one understands strength in numbers better than the happy residents of the animal kingdom.
 This is why so many animals live in groups; wolves, penguins, fish to name just a few.